Exhbt/ios-dev-assignment/README.md

 # iOS Developer Assignment

 ### What to do
 * Please create a simple app with a popup displayed on a screen.
+(Use xib files)
 * The popup is displayed in bottom of the screen.
 * Height of the popup is dynamic and at least the half of the screen.
 * The popup can be expanded and collapsed based on user interaction (Please view screenshots for more info)